Kashyap85/House-Prediction-ML/README.md

 # House-Prediction-ML

-This was my exercise of Kaggle and i took part in the competiotn of Housing Prices Competition for Kaggle Learn Users
+Excersise part of Kaggle and also submitted this in Housing Prices Competition for Kaggle Learn Users.

+##To Fork this Project
+1. Install Python properly with latest version.
+2. Install pandas (write it in powershell window or command line interface) `pip install pandas`